jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ## Objectives

-* Learn about the different types of desktop Linux
+* Explore the different types of desktop Linux
 * Understand the nature and use of X, Wayland, and other GUI compositors
 * Understand the purpose of window managers and the nature of desktop environments
-* Know the major features of GNOME desktop environments
 * Understand GUI package managers and application stores
-* Understand theming on the Linux Desktop

 ## Outcomes